Planetary geoscience at the University of Chicago

 Funding has been secured to hire a planetary GIS / data specialist, one or more postdocs, and graduate students.

-Two years of funding are available; we offer a generous salary and excellent benefits; start date is flexible in the range Feb - Nov 2015.
+We offer a generous salary and excellent benefits; start date is flexible.

 For more information about postdoctoral work, please email Edwin Kite (PI), firstname.lastname@example.org.